tapis-project/documentation/source/technical/sharing.rst

 Tapis Shared Resources
 ======================

 The roles and permissions discussed in the last section allow fine-grained authorization to Tapis resources, such as to systems or applications.
-Although the semantics of a role or permission can authorize access to multiple resources of the same type, they cannot easily authorize access to all the resources encountered in a complex workflow such as job execution.
+Although the semantics of a role or permission can authorize access to multiple resources of the same type, they cannot easily authorize access to all the resources encountered in a complex workflow, such as job execution.
 To get a deeper understanding of the challenge, consider the authorizations needed to run a job:

 #.
 Read access to the application definition.
 #.
 Read access to the execution system definition.